stefanocoretta/phd-dissertation/docs/03_2019-english-rr.md

 </tbody>
 </table>

-The summary of model 5 is shown in \@ref(tab:clos-5-table).
+The summary of model 5 is shown in Table \@ref(tab:clos-5-table).
-See \@ref(fig:clos-5-intervals) for the posteriors and credible intervals of the effects.
+See Figure \@ref(fig:clos-5-intervals) for the posteriors and credible intervals of the effects.
 The 96% CI width of all the terms, with the exception of the three-way interaction (voicing/place/number of syllables), is below 20 ms (the precision goal has been reached).
 As explained in \@ref(s:hypo), no specific hypothesis addressing closure duration was formulated.
 The posterior distribution of the intercept for closure duration (corresponding to the duration of voiceless velar stops in disyllabic words) has mean 74.75 ms (SD = 2.86) and 95% CI = [69.07, 80.59].